-Off-the-Grid: We are off-the-grid with no cell phone service.
+Off-the-Grid: We are off-the-grid with no cell phone service and limited internet access.
 Your last reliable place for cell service when you’re coming from the interstate or the Berea area is the Big Hill Food Mart where Hwy 21 and 421 meet.
 Please don’t rely on GPS to get to us as it often misleads people or cuts out before your arrival so be sure to have access to the directions here before you get out of range!

 Flashlight: If you're arriving and/or leaving after dark, we suggest bringing a flashlight to see your way.